 Arbitrage betting involves taking each side of a market on two different betting sites and profiting regardless of the outcome.
 For this to happen, the odds must be aligned in the right way, but you also must know how much you need to wager on each outcome.

-Finding arbitrage opportunities is very difficult, and calculating the required stake can be even harder.
-For that purpose, we’ve created an arbitrage betting calculator that will make things at least a bit easier.
+Finding arbitrage opportunities is very difficult to do manually, and calculating the required stake can be even harder.

 7) Be Selective With Your Bets